gradedSystem/pythonProject/README.md

 code.
 Final output: a sequence of binary digits ready for error correction.
 Output:
-1. (10 points) Read the file with the sequence of bits from assignment 3.
+1. Read the file with the sequence of bits from assignment 3.
 Sample output (1):
 10110101100010…
-2. (10 points) For teams of 2: one member builds (15, 11) Extended Hamming code as described in Lecture 4 (it uses 11 data bits), another member builds (7, 4) Hamming code using one of the approaches from Lecture 5 (it uses 4 data bits).
+2. For teams of 2: one member builds (15, 11) Extended Hamming code as described in Lecture 4 (it uses 11 data bits), another member builds (7, 4) Hamming code using one of the approaches from Lecture 5 (it uses 4 data bits).
 For approach 1 (7, 4) Hamming code from Lecture 5 use the extended version where you will add a parity bit in the 0th position to check the parity